Council of Europe

-The Council of Europe (CoE; Conseil de l'Europe, CdE) is an international organisation with the goal of upholding human rights, democracy and the rule of law in Europe.
-Founded in 1949, it is Europe's oldest intergovernmental organisation, representing 46 member states from Europe, (Note: Depending on varying geographic definitions, some member states or portions thereof may be considered transcontinental or Eurasian (Armenia, Azerbaijan, (Note: Transcontinental country straddling both Europe and Asia.)
-Cyprus, Georgia and Turkey), or belonging to the Americas (Dutch Caribbean, French Guiana, and Greenland), Oceania (French Polynesia), and Africa (Canary Islands, Ceuta, Mayotte, Melilla, and Réunion)) with a population of approximately 675 million As of 2023; it operates with an annual ordinary budget of approximately 500 million euros.
+The Council of Europe (CoE; Conseil de l'Europe, CdE) is an international organisation which aims to uphold human rights, democracy and the rule of law in Europe.
+Founded in 1949, it is Europe's oldest intergovernmental organisation with the largest number of Member States, representing 46 European (Note: Depending on varying geographic definitions, some member states or portions thereof may be considered transcontinental or Eurasian (Armenia, Azerbaijan, (Note: Transcontinental country straddling both Europe and Asia.)
+Cyprus, Georgia and Turkey), or belonging to the Americas (Dutch Caribbean, French Guiana, and Greenland), Oceania (French Polynesia), and Africa (Canary Islands, Ceuta, Mayotte, Melilla, and Réunion)) member states.
+The council is an official United Nations observer.
+The headquarters of the Council of Europe, as well as the European Court of Human Rights – one of its main bodies – are situated in Strasbourg, France.
+Field offices are spread in over 16 countries, including in Africa, namely Morocco and Tunisia.
+The Council uses English and French as its two official languages.
+The Committee of Ministers, the PACE, and the Congress of the Council of Europe also use German and Italian for some of their work.

-The organisation is distinct from the European Union (EU), although people sometimes confuse the two organisations – partly because the EU has adopted the original European flag, designed for the Council of Europe in 1955, as well as the European anthem.
-No country has ever joined the EU without first belonging to the Council of Europe.
-The Council of Europe is an official United Nations observer.

-Unlike the EU, the Council of Europe cannot make binding laws; however, the council has produced a number of international treaties, including the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention on Human Rights, ECHR) of 1953.
-Provisions from the convention are incorporated in domestic law in many participating countries.
-The best-known body of the Council of Europe is the European Court of Human Rights, which rules on alleged violations of the ECHR.

 The council's two statutory bodies are the Committee of Ministers, which comprises the foreign ministers of each member state, and the Parliamentary Assembly of the Council of Europe (PACE), which is composed of members of the national parliaments of each member state.
 The Commissioner for Human Rights is an institution within the Council of Europe, mandated to promote awareness of and respect for human rights within the member states.
 The secretary general presides over the secretariat of the organisation.
 Other major CoE bodies include the European Directorate for the Quality of Medicines & HealthCare (EDQM) and the European Audiovisual Observatory.

-The headquarters of the Council of Europe, as well as its Court of Human Rights, are situated in Strasbourg, France.
-The Council uses English and French as its two official languages.
-The Committee of Ministers, the PACE, and the Congress of the Council of Europe also use German and Italian for some of their work.
+The 1949 Statute of the Council of Europe established the organization, initially among Western European states.
+Portugal and Spain joined in 1976 and 1977 via the Portuguese and Spanish transitions to democracies.
+Following the revolutions of 1989 and dissolution of the Soviet Union, all post-Warsaw Pact and post-Yugoslav states countries joined (except Kosovo), as well as all European post-Soviet states except Belarus and Kazakhstan.
+Russia became the first country suspended from the Council, following its 2022 invasion of Ukraine.